 Conclusion

 Planning poker is an excellent approach to evaluating the squad’s effort for new feature development.
 The whole team can reach a consensus and provide more accurate predictions.
 You can conduct on-site meetings or play scrum planning poker online, which can be especially useful for remote teams.
 In any case, this approach acts as a valuable resource for prioritising items in the product backlog.
 At Rocketech, we implement advanced estimating techniques to plan the development process properly.
 Therefore, our dedicated teams can complete tasks more effectively and develop functional software.
-If you want to benefit from the effective partnership and grow your business, contact us now.
+If you want to benefit from the effective partnership and grow your business, contact us.